packetcoders/nornir-inspect/README.md

 # Nornir Inspect
-Nornir inspect is a tool for inspecting Nornir result tree.
+Nornir inspect is a tool for inspecting the Nornir result tree.

 ## Install